faithtech-charlotte/faith-hotspots-mobile/README.md

 Since devclients are native apps, they need to be installed on devices (or emulators) just like normal apps that are outside the context of an app store.
 They need to be side-loaded.

+For iOS I do this by:

+1. Plugging my device into my Mac.
+1. Opening Finder.
-For iOS I do this by plugging my device into my Mac.
-Opening Finder.
-Clicking on the device in Finder; this will open an information screen about the device.
-Open another Finder window and locate your .ipa file in it; it's typically generated/located in the root of your repo.
-Click, drag and drag the .ipa onto the information screen for your device in the other Finder window.
-As long as the .ipa has been signed for your device (this is specified during the steps of the build process), the devclient should install on the device.
+1. Clicking on the device in Finder; this will open an information screen about the device.
+1. Open another Finder window and locate your .ipa file in it; it's typically generated/located in the root of your repo.
+1. Click, drag and drag the .ipa onto the information screen for your device in the other Finder window.
+1. As long as the .ipa has been signed for your device (this is specified during the steps of the build process), the devclient should install on the device.

 TODO: Include instructions on where to look if the app does not install correctly.
 In my experience, you don't typically receive an error; it just ignores the drop.
 You have to go looking for the error.
 Maybe in the Organizer (in xcode) somewhere?
 I can't remember.